How to Install WordPress with Apache on Debian

 sudo mysql_secure_installation

-• Set a password for the root accounts.
+• Set a password for the root accounts

-• Remove root accounts accessible from remote hosts.
+• Remove root accounts accessible from remote hosts

-• Eradicate anonymous user accounts.
+• Remove anonymous user accounts

-• Discard the default test database accessible to anonymous users.
+• Remove the default test database

 NOTE: RUNNING ALL PARTS OF THIS SCRIPT IS RECOMMENDED FOR ALL MariaDB